DimitriGilbert/LiteChat/README.md

 - **Regen with**: regenerate the message with a different model
 - **Response editor**: edit the response after it has been generated to remove the fluff and save on tokens
 - **Rules**: you can add rules to the AI to guide its behavior, **tags** are here to bundle rules together
+- **Prompt Templates & Agents**: Create, manage, and use reusable prompt templates, including powerful AI agents and their associated tasks.

 ### 🛠️ **Developer-Focused Features**
 - **Git Integration**: Clone, commit, push, pull directly in the browser
 - **Code Block Enhancements**: Filepath syntax, individual downloads, ZIP exports
-- **Tool System**: AI can read/write files, execute Git commands, and more
+- **Tool System**: AI can read/write files, execute Git commands, and more, including tools from MCP servers.
-- **MCP Integration**: Connect to HTTP-based Model Context Protocol servers for external tools and capabilities
 - **Structured Output**: you can ask the AI to return a structured output, like a JSON, a table, a list, etc. (untested ^^')

 ### 📁 **Project Organization**